KenBuckley/imdb/README.md

 the program should take into account that when creating a movie, that movie/genre are keys on table genre, hence we should remove duplicate genes from the creation of a new movie (many different methods available to do this).

-There are many movies without a rating - so we return null for the rating if it is not present: there are 386K movie records without a rating
+Note: there are many movies without a rating - so we return null for the rating if it is not present: there are 386K movie records without a rating
-SELECT count(m.*)
-FROM public.movie m
-LEFT JOIN public.rating r ON m.tconst = r.tconst
-WHERE r."averageRating" IS NULL;
->>386544